 - Dental procedures where efforts were not made to restore natural bone

-Several techniques are used to rebuild bone, restore your natural jaw line and smile, and provide a strong and sturdy foundation for implant-supported teeth.
+Bone Augmentation techniques are used to rebuild bone, restore your natural jaw line and smile, and provide a strong and sturdy foundation for implant-supported teeth.
 Below is an overview of some of the more common techniques to augment bone:

 - Bone Grafts.
 Bone grafting is a safe and highly successful procedure that involves the “building up” or adding bone to the jaw by using your own natural bone from another location and/or by using donor, processed or synthetic bone materials.
 Often the new bone can be obtained from inside the mouth.
 Ask Dr. Smoler about the advantages of different bone grafting methods and materials so that, together, you can make an informed decision.

 - Bone grafts are often performed in the implant dentist’s office using local anesthesia to numb the areas that will be involved, sometimes along with intravenous sedation to remove anxiety.